vuhung16au/MachineLearning-GenAI/Horse-Race-Analysis/README.md

 This project provides tools and analysis for horse racing data.

-Refer to the [Notebooks](Horse-Race-Analysis.ipynb) for detailed analysis and insights, including data preprocessing, model training, evaluation, as well as visualizations and key findings.
+Refer to the [Basic Notebooks](Horse-Race-Analysis.ipynb) or [Deep Dive Notebooks](Horse-Race-Analysis-DeepDive.ipynb) for detailed analysis and insights, including data preprocessing, model training, evaluation, as well as visualizations and key findings.

 ## Development Environment Setup